fabriqnetwork/specular/packages/sdk/README.md

-## The @specularl2/sdk package provides a set of tools for interacting with Optimism.
+## The @specularl2/sdk package provides a set of tools for interacting with Specular.